zainab609/git-201/README.md

 `===`, and `<<<`.

-After making the changes to the file, tell git that you're done resolving the conflict by running `git add README.txt`.
+After making the changes to the file, tell git that you're done resolving the conflict by running `git add CHANGEME.txt`.
 Then run `git merge --continue`.

 Person 1 will now need to create a merge commit.
 Just leave the message as the default.
 Person 1 should `git push` and Person 2 should `git pull`.